We're on Instagram. Follow @rifleconfigurator

 Do I need the laser and the weapon light, or is one enough?

 You want both because they solve different problems.
-The Steiner DBAL-A3 infrared laser and illuminator let you aim and see passively under night vision with minimal signature.
-The SureFire M640DFT-PRO white light, at 100,000 candela, is for positive identification when you transition off goggles or need to confirm a target in the open.
-A night vision build without white light leaves you blind the moment you take the goggles off.
+The Wilcox RAID Xe's infrared laser and illuminators let you aim and see passively under night vision with minimal visible signature.
+The SureFire M640DFT-PRO white light, at 100,000 candela, is for positive identification when you transition off goggles or need to confirm a target for anyone not wearing tubes.
+A night vision build without white light leaves you blind the moment the goggles come off.

 Keep reading